 In stark contrast, the UN and many governments aim to keep the average temperature rise below 2°C above pre-industrial times.
 However, the problem is that there is no realistic chance of keeping to this limit with current trends in fossil fuel use.
 To do this, emissions would have to peak and then be drastically cut with some technology capturing carbon dioxide, liquefying it and injecting it deep underground.
 But this technology on the vast scale needed doesn't exist yet.
-Moreover, solar and wind, though very popular, will even in 2035 contribute just a tiny fraction of global energy needs.
+Moreover, solar and wind, though very popular, will even though very popular, will even in 2035 a tiny frac contribute just tion of global energy needs.